Garbage Haulers

 The garbage business was featured on the front page of the Oregonian in October 1938 when Ed Weber innocently hauled away a valuable piece of radium.

-In July 1941, members of the sanitary truck drivers union volunteered (at no cost to the federal government) to collect all the garbage left behind by a 6,500 troop military encampment at the Swan Island Airport.
+In July 1941, members of the sanitary truck drivers union volunteered (at no cost to the federal government) to collect all the garbage left behind by a 6,500-troop military encampment at the Swan Island Airport.

 During the Vanport Flood in 1948, the garbage haulers were among the first responders to help people in need.
-Upon receiving notification about the rising waters in Vanport, many of the men drove their trucks from Albina to the flood zone.
+Upon receiving notification about the rising waters in Vanport, many men drove their trucks from Albina to the flood zone.
 The men opened the back and side gates of the specially made boxes of their trucks and hauled everything from people to household goods out to higher ground.
-According to Harold Kammerzell, the St. John's landfill was closed during the flood and a temporary site was opened around NE 135th and Halsey.
+According to Harold Kammerzell, the St. John's landfill was closed during the flood, and a temporary site was opened around NE 135th and Halsey.

-In July 1941, members of the sanitary truck drivers union volunteered (at no cost to the federal government) to collect all the garbage left behind by a 6,500 troop military encampment at the Swan Island Airport.
+In July 1941, members of the sanitary truck drivers union volunteered (at no cost to the federal government) to collect all the garbage left behind by a 6,500-troop military encampment at the Swan Island Airport.

 During the Vanport Flood in 1948, the garbage haulers were among the first responders to help people in need.
-Upon receiving notification about the rising waters in Vanport, many of the men drove their trucks from Albina to the flood zone.
+Upon receiving notification about the rising waters in Vanport, many men drove their trucks from Albina to the flood zone.
 The men opened the back and side gates of the specially made boxes of their trucks and hauled everything from people to household goods out to higher ground.
-According to Harold Kammerzell, the St. John's landfill was closed during the flood and a temporary site was opened around NE 135th and Halsey.
+According to Harold Kammerzell, the St. John's landfill was closed during the flood, and a temporary site was opened around NE 135th and Halsey.

-Many of the family founded business continued to expand as Portland grew.
-Sons were brought into existing businesses or started their own companies.
-As of the mid-1950s, there were around 250 companies operating in Portland.
-While most haulers operated in the greater Portland metropolitan area, including the downtown commercial districts, men like Bud Walker, Henry Schaefer and George Lehl set up businesses in towns on the Oregon coast and as far south as Eugene-Springfield.
+While most haulers operated in the greater Portland metropolitan area, including the downtown commercial districts, men like Bud Walker, Henry Schaefer, and George Lehl set up businesses in towns on the Oregon coast and as far south as Eugene-Springfield.
 Ezra and Fred Koch established a collection business in McMinnville.
-Art Rossman began operations in Lake Oswego and George Rossman owned a landfill near Oregon City.
+Art Rossman began operations in Lake Oswego, and George Rossman owned a landfill near Oregon City.
 Art and Don Schauermann established themselves in Forest Grove.
 Ben Koch and Al Usinger established collection routes in The Dalles.
-Ed Brandt setup collection services in Monmouth.
-The Maiers went to Hillsboro and Bill Schmitt moved to Salem.
-Others set up successful businesses in Washington, Idaho and California.
-Philip Hohnstein left Portland for southern California; Henry Koch, Peter Koch, and Ray Schauermann started businesses in Kennewick; Walter Pauley in Pullman and Jim Hinkle in Ellensburg.
-The Leichners expanded into Vancouver and John Urbach was successful in Idaho Falls.
-Arne Markstaller set up a business in Moscow, Idaho and John Miller established routes in Prosser, Idaho.
+Ed Brandt set up collection services in Monmouth.
+The Maiers went to Hillsboro, and Bill Schmitt moved to Salem.
+Others set up successful businesses in Washington, Idaho, and California.
+Philip Hohnstein left Portland for southern California; Henry Koch, Peter Koch, and Ray Schauermann started businesses in Kennewick; Walter Pauley in Pullman; and Jim Hinkle in Ellensburg.
+The Leichners expanded into Vancouver, and John Urbach was successful in Idaho Falls.
+Arne Markstaller established a business in Moscow, Idaho, and John Miller established routes in Prosser, Idaho.

-The unregulated nature of the garbage hauling business created closer scrutiny beginning in late 1940s with concerns about it being a "closed corporation of employers and the union."
-In the mid-1950's the City Club of Portland formed a committee to study the method of garbage collection and disposal in Portland.
-The committee's 63 page report raised concerns about the monopolistic nature of the garbage haulers in Portland.
-However, the report contained only three recommendations and one of them was to preserve the existing system.
+In the mid-1950s, the City Club of Portland formed a committee to study Portland's garbage collection and disposal system.
+The committee's 63-page report raised concerns about the monopolistic nature of the garbage haulers in Portland.
+However, the report contained only three recommendations, one of which was to preserve the existing system.

 No matter how bad business gets for others, the garbage haulers have a standard joke.
 For them, "business is always picking up."
 That's fortunate for all of us.

-The unregulated nature of the garbage hauling business created closer scrutiny beginning in late 1940s with concerns about it being a "closed corporation of employers and the union."
-In the mid-1950's the City Club of Portland formed a committee to study the method of garbage collection and disposal in Portland.
-The committee's 63 page report raised concerns about the monopolistic nature of the garbage haulers in Portland.
-However, the report contained only three recommendations and one of them was to preserve the existing system.
+In the mid-1950s, the City Club of Portland formed a committee to study Portland's garbage collection and disposal system.
+The committee's 63-page report raised concerns about the monopolistic nature of the garbage haulers in Portland.
+However, the report contained only three recommendations, one of which was to preserve the existing system.

 No matter how bad business gets for others, the garbage haulers have a standard joke.
 For them, "business is always picking up."
 That's fortunate for all of us.